|

 Achievements and Performance

-The work of the Charity provided a landmark created by the physical aspects of the Windmill for the surrounding residential and farming community, tying together our history and Trustees concerns to preserve and conserve our heritage and environment for the future in the form of a living, working Windmill rather than a static museum.
+The performance of the Charity provided a landmark created by the physical aspects of the Mill for the surrounding residential and farming community, tying together our history and the Trustees' concerns to preserve and conserve our heritage and our environment for the future in the form of a living, working windmill rather than a static museum.

 Future objectives for the Charity